haha1226564/crack_project/README.txt

 359 degrees.
 This technique is call data augmentation, which can be used to improve the validation loss and validation accuracy for small training data set.

+Future works:
+I can add fully connected layer of large size i.e. Dense(1024) instead of Dense(512) to improve model complexity and in turn to improve the validation accuracy.